The Ultimate Guide To Black Sweaters, The Hero Of Winter Wardrobes

-At the end of the day, a black sweater is core of your winter wardrobe because it’s the thing that you’ll actually wear every day.
-Pair one with a skirt and tights for a nighttime event (that is, if your friends can get you up and ready in time), wear a turtleneck style tucked into some high-waisted jeans for a casual Friday look, or simply wear one with sweatpants while watching a combined eight hours of Will & Grace reruns.
+At the end of the day, a black sweater is the core of your winter wardrobe because it’s one thing that you can actually wear every day.
+Pair one with a skirt and tights for a nighttime event (that is, if your friends can get you up and ready in time), wear a turtleneck style tucked into some high-waisted jeans for a casual Friday look, or simply throw one on with sweatpants while watching a combined eight hours of Will & Grace reruns.

-To ensure you have ample options to rotate from now until spring, we've rounded up 24 amazing sweaters to consider making space in your closet for — because this is a purchase you know you'll wear again and again, and one that will actually keep you warm throughout the next few months.
+To ensure you have ample options to rotate from now until spring, we've rounded up 28 black sweaters to consider making space in your closet for — because this is a purchase you know you'll wear again and again, and one that will actually keep you warm throughout the next few months.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.